1. Home

 With experience, you could become a marketing manager, online marketing manager or director of marketing.

-You could also become a freelance marketing consultant, work in advertising, sales or public relations and communications.
+You could also work as a freelance marketing consultant in advertising, sales, public relations and communications.

 Current opportunities